fastruby/blog/_posts/2020-04-13-deprecation-warnings-rails-guide.markdown

 See [this link](https://guides.rubyonrails.org/active_support_instrumentation.html#subscribing-to-an-event) for more details about `ActiveSupport::Notifications.subscribe`.

 You can also set `config.active_support.deprecation` to `:log` and look at the `log/production.log` file, but it won't be as straightforward as the first option.
+Depending on the traffic your application gets, your `production.log` might have a lot of noise.

 ## Tracking

 Once you have all the deprecation warnings (or most of them) from your application, it is a good a idea to track them as if they were issues.
-You can use the project management tool of your preference (we use [Pivotal Tracker](https://www.ombulabs.com/blog/agile/pivotal-tracker/how-we-use-pivotal-tracker-at-ombu-labs.html)) and create a ticket in the backlog for each of the deprecation warnings.
+You can use the project management tool of your preference (we use [Pivotal Tracker](https://www.ombulabs.com/blog/agile/pivotal-tracker/how-we-use-pivotal-tracker-at-ombu-labs.html)) and create a story in the backlog for each of the deprecation warnings.
 That way it makes things a lot easier when it comes to code review and organization in general.

 <img src="/assets/images/deprecation-warning-story.png" alt="Deprecation Warning Story for Rails Upgrade" />